Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/08 - Platform As a Service/README.md

 After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:

 1. An exercise that covers the following operations:
-  - Create and push an app to a PaaS
+  - Creating and pushing an app to a PaaS
-  - Bind an external service such as a database to the app
+  - Binding an external service such as a database to the app
-  - Scale the app to multiple instances
+  - Scaling the app to multiple instances